HIS1102 : History Lab I

 Outline Of Syllabus

-Each of the two History Lab modules will concentrate on a particular broad theme, with case studies ordered chronologically throughout the semester.
-Depending on what case studies are scheduled for inclusion in a given year, the themes may therefore change, in order to maintain a clear and coherent ‘fit’ between topics and overall theme.
+In some years each or either of the two History Lab modules may concentrate on a particular broad theme, with case studies ordered chronologically throughout the semester.
+If so, then depending on what case studies are scheduled for inclusion in a given year, the themes may change, in order to maintain a clear and coherent ‘fit’ between topics and overall theme.

 • conflict